LukasKuppers/Tracker-Webapp/Tracker-Server/Controllers/README.md

 #### Response Codes:
 - **400** if any of the provided fields are null or empty
+- **422** if the email or password was invalid (malformed email, password doesn't meet requirements)
 - **409** if a user with the specified Email Address already exists
 - **201** if the registration was successful - returns user info